Spring Boot WebSocket Angular 8 Gradle Example

 Updating index.html

-We need to declare window in the src/index.html file to avoid the below issue:
+You need to declare window in the src/index.html file to avoid the following issue during runtime of the Angular application:

 Uncaught ReferenceError: global is not defined